 Moses and the Brazen Serpent, Sebastien Bourdon, 1653-4 (Public Domain)

 The Lasting Symbolism of the Rod of Asclepius

-Due to its association with healing, the Rod of Asclepius has become a medical symbol, and remains as such till today.
-For example, the Rod of Asclepius is featured on the logo of the World Health Organisation.
-In addition, many pharmacies have this symbol displayed on their frontispiece.
+Due to its association with healing, the Rod of Asclepius has become a medical symbol, and it remains as such till today.
+For example, the Rod of Asclepius is featured on the logo of the World Health Organization.
+In addition, many pharmacies have this symbol displayed in their logos or on their signs.